 The Acting Director of the Division of Consumer Affairs noted, “Although it was a third-party vendor that caused this data breach, VMG is being held accountable because it was their patient data and it was their responsibility to protect it.
 This enforcement action sends a message to medical practices that having a good handle on your own cybersecurity is not enough.
 You must fully vet your vendors for their security as well.”

 Network managers should always know who has access to patient information, the extent of that access, and how long it’s available.
 Third-party vendor access should have tight restrictions that limit time, scope and job function.
 In addition, every remote access session should begin with multi-factor authentication – then all activity must be logged, capturing a unique username and password tied to the individual.

 The point of access is often the weak link in data security.
 A secure remote access platform eliminates many common gaps and poor third-party vendor practices that lead to data exposure and regulatory breach.

 Our sole focus is secure third-party remote access.
 For highly regulated enterprise organizations, SecureLink Enterprise has pioneered a secure remote access platform.
 SecureLink for enterprise allows an organization to identify, control, and audit third-party vendors.
-For vendors, SecureLink is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and reduces liability when supporting customers.
+For vendors, SecureLink is the gold standard remote access support platform because it is easy, efficient, and ensures compliance and limits liability when supporting customers.
 SecureLink also serves many of the nation’s top hospitals and technology providers by delivering standardized, secure remote support that mitigates risk and helps you maintain compliance.